 McCain Foods India, frozen ready-to-cook vegetarian snacks maker has launched

 Smiles Pudina Chatka, a variant of the popular Smiles.
 McCain Smiles Pudina Chatka are crunchy potato treats that are crisp on the outside and soft on the inside.
 The tangy new variant has been developed specially for the Indian market and it can be baked or fried.
-McCain Foods India has endeavoured to launch this flavour in Smiles after much research and have realised that the flavour enjoys immense popularity among the Indian consumers.
+McCain Foods India has endeavored to launch this flavor in Smiles after much research and have realized that the flavor enjoys immense popularity among the Indian consumers.
 The Pudina Chatka Smiles will be available nationally in a consumer-friendly pack size weighing 375g and priced at Rs.105.
 All McCain products are certified by the Food Safety and Standards Authority of India (FSSAI).

 People and Appointments